ivanmihov/homeassistant-ntfy.sh/README.md

 # ntfy.sh Home Assistant Notifications

-The `ntfy.sh` notification platform enables you to easily send notifications with a custom prioirty and extra information via [ntfy.sh](https://ntfy.sh).
+The `ntfy.sh` notification platform enables you to easily send notifications with custom priorities and extra information via [ntfy.sh](https://ntfy.sh).

 ### Installation
 The recommended way to install the integration is via [HACS](https://hacs.xyz/).
 Add this repository to HACS custom integration repositories and install.
-If you want to install it manually download the repository as zip and extract it to the `<config_dir>/custom_components/` directory of HomeAssistant.
+If you want to install it manually download the repository as zip and extract it to the `<config_dir>/custom_components/` directory of Home Assistant.

 ### Configuration
 This integration exposes itself as a [notifications integration](https://www.home-assistant.io/integrations/notify/) and configured by adding the folowing snippet to the `configuration.yaml` file: